 - The current L1 Legacy service similar to that available in the United States (WAAS), Europe (EGNOS), Japan (MSAS), India (GAGAN) and Russia (SDCM).

-- A second-generation Dual Frequency Multi Constellation (DFMC) signal which will provide improvement over the legacy signal in a number of areas.
+- A second-generation Dual Frequency Multi Constellation (DFMC) signal which will provide an improvement over the legacy signal in a number of areas.
 This signal has not been tested anywhere in the world until now.

 - High-precision Precise Point Positioning (PPP) corrections with expected decimetre accuracies at user level.

-In simple terms SBAS provides a cost effective way to improve GPS accuracy from around 5 metres to less than 1 metre.
+In simple terms, SBAS provides a cost-effective way to improve GPS accuracy from around 5 metres to less than a metre.

 This trial is supported by a $12 million investment from the Australian Government as announced in January 2017 with a further $2 million from the New Zealand Government.

 Further information about this research can be found on the Geoscience Australia and LINZ websites.
 Information about the CRCSI's positioning program can be found here.
 News and current details about the Australian National Positioning Infrastructure can be obtained here.